roughentomologyx/awesome-computer-history-2/README.md

 # awesome-computer-history-2
 This is a continuation of https://github.com/watson/awesome-computer-history and his forks that have seen no activity for years.
-We are trying to only include stuff that is not included there already
+We are trying to only include stuff that is not included there already.
+If you like or dislike feel free to contribute.

 # awesomes
 - [awesome computer history 1](https://github.com/watson/awesome-computer-history)